-Requisitions should be submitted electronically using Banner.
+Requisitions are required for a purchase amount $5,000 or more.
+Requisitions must be submitted electronically using Banner.
 Any employee with the appropriate Banner access can submit a purchase requisition in Banner.
-The requisition then electronically travels through an approval process prior to it reaching the Purchasing Office.
+The requisition then electronically travels through an approval process prior to it reaching the Procurement Services Office.
 The person submitting the requisition can track its status in the process in Banner.
+It is required for Banner requisitions that you have obtained written quotes (see policy/procedures for more info on obtaining quotes).
+Quotes should be emailed to email@example.com.
+The quote will be included with the eventual PO that is established and sent to the vendor.
+See instructions on how to create a requisition here.
+Banner Finance Access information and forms can be found here.

 If you are the next person scheduled to approve a Requisition, a Budget Transfer or a Purchase Order, you will receive an e-mail reminder that you have a Finance document pending your review.
 The system is set up to e-mail that reminder once a day as long as you have at least one item awaiting your review.